ClickyCrispp/react-crispy-context/README.md

 const darkMode = useStoreState('user.preferences.darkMode');
 ```

-Dot notation works for all of the hooks that subscribe to state
+Dot notation works for all of the hooks that read or update state

-License: MIT